 Do you know what benefits you are entitled to?
 Our Benefits Calculator can help you, quickly and easily, to find out what you could be claiming.

-No one should ever treat you badly because of your sexual orientation or gender but sadly it’s something many LGBT+ people will experience.
+No one should ever treat you badly because of your sexual orientation or sex but sadly it’s something many LGBT+ people will experience.
 There are now laws in place to protect you, and lots of organisations that can offer support.

 The law on discrimination

 The Equality Act 2010 makes it illegal to discriminate against people with ‘protected characteristics’.
-These characteristics include age, disability, gender reassignment and sexual orientation.
+These characteristics include age, sex, disability, gender reassignment and sexual orientation.
 The Act covers you at work, and when accessing goods and services.
 It includes, for example:

 - care homes